 December 7, 2010 - Elizabeth Edwards dies of cancer.

-February 2011 - Bunny Mellon testifies on camera in the Edwards investigation.
+February 2011 - Mellon testifies on camera in the Edwards investigation.

-April 29, 2011 - A North Carolina judge rules that Edwards must testify again in the lawsuit of Rielle Hunter against Andrew Young.
+April 29, 2011 - A North Carolina judge rules that Edwards must testify again in the lawsuit of Hunter against Young.

 June 3, 2011 - Edwards is indicted on six counts including conspiracy, issuing false statements, and violating campaign contribution laws.
 Edwards pleads not guilty.
 “There’s no question I’ve done wrong … but I did not break the law.”